advent-lab/CarbonSet/README.md

 ## What is CarbonSet

 CarbonSet is a carbon footprint (CFP) dataset contains over 1600 processors.
 This dataset includes data for desktop and datacenter CPUs and GPUs across multiple metrics - *design metrics* (chip area, technology node, transistors, TDP), *performance metrics* ([Geekbench-OpenCL](https://www.geekbench.com/),[PassMark](https://www.passmark.com/)), and *sustainability metrics* (ECFP, OCFP, total CFP).
-It also offers composite metrics like Performance per CFP and ECFP per unit area (ECFPA) for deeper tradeoff-based trend analysis
+It also offers composite metrics like Performance per CFP and ECFP per unit area (ECFPA) for deeper tradeoff-based trend analysis.

 ![Fig 1](carbonset.png)

+There are 4 main aspects of CarbonSet that are briefly descirbed in the sub-sections below:

 ### Dataset